dmilestone/python-api-challenge/README.md

 # Python API Challenge - What's the Weather Like?

-## Use Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+## Use Python requests, APIs, and JSON traversals to per form the following:

-Part I - WeatherPy:
+## Part I - WeatherPy:
 Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator using.

-Part II - VacationPy:
+## Part II - VacationPy:
 Use Jupyter gmaps and the Google Places API to plan future vacations based on weather data.

 ## Breakdown of Tasks